mkjanssen/discrete-structures/site/Math212_01Syllabus2022S.md

 ### Reading Reflections

 As we mature in our mathematical studies, we'll consider the formative nature of mathematical practice.
 (Former Dordt First Mondays Speaker) Francis Su argues that mathematics can help inculcate certain virtues in its practitioners.
 We'll read Su's book in chunks, complete reflection essays, and discuss them in class.
-See the [schedule](#schedule) and the reflection assignments' Canvas pages for more details.
+See the reflection assignments' Canvas pages for more details.

 ### Exams